Top 10 Best Trap Rap Songs of All Time

 Oh, and one more thing.
-If you don't see a song that you enjoy on here, add one of your own.
-I mean, that's what subjectivity is all about, am I wrong?
+If you don't see a song you enjoy on this list, feel free to add one of your own.
+After all, that's what subjectivity is all about.
+Am I wrong?

 Great song!
 Catchy melody, and I really like the flow of the last verse.